West Babylon Union Free School District

-The West Babylon Union Free School District is a school district in Long Island, New York.
+The West Babylon Union Free School District is a school district on the South Shore of Long Island in Suffolk County, New York.
+It serves most of the hamlet of West Babylon and a small part of the hamlet of Babylon in the Town Of Babylon.
 It has its headquarters in West Babylon.

 History

 In July 1988 voters approved the spending of $297,606 ($ when adjusted for inflation) to buy eight school buses, with six with capacities of 60 passengers, one with a capacity of 30 passengers, and one with a capacity of 16 passengers.
 This vote was approved 891 to 762.
 In addition, voters approved the school district budget 930 to 731 the same day; the previous month the original budget proposal had not been passed by voters.